Archaeobotany

 Current events

-As we are currently the only research group in Switzerland, we examine material from all parts of the country.
-Individual projects also involve excavations abroad (France, Germany, Italy, Israel, Egypt).
-The samples come from all archaeological periods, although the very early periods (Palaeolithic, Mesolithic) and the modern era are clearly underrepresented.
-The range of topics is extremely broad; current focal areas are the layers of Neolithic lakeside settlements and their genesis, Metal Age settlement structures, Roman cremation graves and medieval features.
+The archaeobotany working group focuses on plant macro remains from all parts of Switzerland.
+Individual projects also involve excavations abroad in countries such as France, Germany, Italy, Israel and Egypt.
+The samples cover all archaeological periods, although the earliest (Palaeolithic, Mesolithic) and latest (modern) periods are underrepresented.
+Topics covered are extremely varied; current focal areas include the layers of Neolithic lakeside settlements and their formation processes, Bronze and Iron Age settlement structures, Roman cremation graves and medieval features.

 Staff